When it comes to pensions, this term is pretty straightforward – it almost describes exactly what it means!

 When you retire, you can normally take up to 25% of your pension pot as a tax-free lump sum (some older pensions may allow you to take more).
 This sum can be used for whatever you like: a round-the-world trip or to repay your mortgage – it's up to you!
 Your remaining pension fund is then used to provide an income in retirement, whether that is through an annuity or otherwise.

-Under the new pensions rules from April 2015, you don't have to take all of your 25% tax-free cash as a lump sum.
+Under the pensions freedoms rules that came in from April 2015, you don't have to take all of your 25% tax-free cash as a lump sum.
 You can now take an income direct from your fund, and each payment made by your pension provider will be 25% tax-free and 75% taxable as income.

 As always – and particularly when it comes to your retirement options, which can be difficult or impossible to change later – it's important to seek professional advice from an independent financial adviser if you are in any way unsure.